Evangelion (mecha): Cultural references and interpretations

+In the fifth episode, "Rei I", in the first Eva-00 experiment scene, the English writing "Border Line" can be read on the Nerv monitors, indicating an absolute limit beyond which the Eva unit and its pilot are synchronized; according to writer Alexandre Marine, the Border Line can be linked to the borderline personality disorder, which leads sufferers to be prone to suicide or fits of rage.
 The book Evangelion Glossary (エヴァンゲリオン用語事典, Evangerion Yougo Jiten) by Yahata Shoten noted how in Craig Thomas' Firefox the idea of a fighter pilot's thought-guided weapon capable of controlling missile launches using brain waves is presented.
 The same book compared the Eva interface to similar technologies presented in science fiction, such as in William Gibson's Neuromancer; the LCL, on the other hand, resembles real liquid respiration and a technology featured in James Cameron's The Abyss (1989), while the Entry Plug is reminiscent of Dr. John C. Lilly's flotation tank that inspired Ken Russell's Altered States.
-Japanese architect and academic Tomoko Sakamoto also noted how images similar to those in 2001: A Space Odyssey (1968) appear in the Entry Plug during the activation of the connection between Eva and pilot.
+Japanese architect and academic Tomoko Sakamoto also noted how images similar to those in 2001: A Space Odyssey (1968) appear in the Entry Plug during the activation of the connection between the Eva and its pilot.
+Virginie Nebbia linked the image of organic, monstrous robots to Bio City, a manga by Daijirō Morohoshi.
+Writer Claudio Cordella, for his part, compared LCL to Gō Nagai's works, which had already explored the fusion of robots with a liquid element; he also compared the Evangelions to the powered exoskeletons in Starship Troopers.
+Protoculture Addicts magazine similarly compared the Units' biological structure to the Mortar Headds of The Five Star Stories and the Aura Battlers of Aura Battler Dunbine.

 The characteristics, number and modes of the Evas have been compared to the biblical figure of Eve, the twelve apostles and the berserkr, warriors devoted to Odin.